minakamoto/pcshscr2023/docs/webapp/teachers/2nd.md

       - Type and select `Preferences: Open User Settings(JSON)` to open the JSON file.
         - **If you do not want to use this setting outside of this hands-on, open `Preferences: Open Workspace Settings(JSON)`.**
       - Add the following code to the end of the JSON
+        - If you are not sure how to add this, see the other example below, which has other settings.

         ```js
           "[python]": {